 Understanding Heli-Skiing Prices

-Most heliski operations sell you a fixed amount of skiing for a fixed price and usually the amount is measured in vertical feet but sometimes it is also measured in helicopter flying or as a certain number of runs.
+Most heliski operations sell you a fixed amount of skiing for a fixed price and usually the amount is measured in vertical feet but sometimes it is measured in helicopter flying time and other times in runs.
 Other times still you may pay a premium but have unlimited vertical included.
-Even for experienced heli-skiers, figuring out the pros and cons of each system and what they mean to you in terms of maximising value for money can be confusing at the best of times.
+Even for experienced heli-skiers, figuring out the pros and cons of each system and what they mean to you in terms of maximising value for money can be confusing.

 Ultimately, what works best depends on a whole host of different variables: what level of skier are you?
 What level are the others skiers in your group and in other groups?
 What is the weather like?
 How far are the nearest runs from the lodge?
 How much did your trip cost?
 How far do you need to fly to find good snow?
-Understanding how these and other variables interact with whether you are paying for vertical feet, flying time, runs or unlimited vertical is the key.
+Understanding how these and other variables interact with whether the skiing is measured in vertical feet, flying time, runs or is unlimited is the key.

 Here’s our guide to what it all means and a few potential pros and cons of each system.

 Fixed amount of vertical metres / heli-ski more, pay more